Plou/plou.github.io/readme.md

 From student training to front-end masterclass, let's learn and improve together.

 ## Some projects I have been working on
-As a developer I had the opportunity to work on a variety of websites, here are some projects I have enjoyed.
+As a developer I had the opportunity to work on a variety of websites, here are some projects I have enjoyed doing.

 ### Faculté Libre de Droit
 A School portal to showcase available courses